 For CFOs and Finance Directors, this allows you to easily forecast spend and anticipate cost increases in line with business expansion or the demand placed on your services.
 It also enables you to treat your entire IT ecosystem as OPEX instead of CAPEX, giving your business more financial agility and freedom.

-While in the cloud, your business will also be able to create, test and deploy new solutions more seamlessly and efficiently, particularly if you partner with a managed services provider such as Advanced.
+While in the Cloud, your business will also be able to create, test and deploy new solutions more seamlessly and efficiently, particularly if you partner with a managed services provider such as Advanced.
 This advantage at the rollout stage will translate into a real competitive advantage that will enable your business to react to sudden environmental changes, such as consumer spending and behaviour.
-As companies struggled to adapt to the near-instant changes brought about by the pandemic, for instance, those with a presence in the cloud tended to fair much better and demonstrated greater resilience.
+As companies struggled to adapt to the near-instant changes brought about by the pandemic, for instance, those harnessing the benefits of Cloud computing faired much better, demonstrating greater resilience.
 This is agility in action.

 As we continue to face one of the biggest economic challenges of our generation, agility in decision-making is going to play a significant role in business survival.
-Our Cloud Financials accounting and financial management software is here to help CFOs and Finance Directors understand, predict and weather the storms ahead, from an informed position.
+Our Cloud-based accounting software, Advanced Financials, is here to help CFOs and Finance Directors understand, predict, and weather the storms ahead, from an informed position.